High School Bulletin

 In certain highly unusual situations and in cases related to disorderly or disruptive conduct that do not fall within the student Code of Conduct, the Dean of Students, the Dean of the High School Academic Program, or the dean of an arts school may initiate an administrative committee to convene and hear the allegations.
 A few examples of conduct which might result in such a hearing are:

-- Repeated failure to comply with arts school and/or academic attendance policies and/or to complete assignment as assigned; or
+- Repeated failure to comply with arts school and/or academic attendance policies and/or to complete assignments as assigned; or

 - Any other behaviors which indicate that the student is engaging in activities that prevents the student from being productive in the art or academic work.